 RS: In the best case scenario, where do you see yourself in 5 years?
 What obstacles will you have to overcome to get there?

-O: I see myself holding a B.A. of Applied Linguistics and living outside of Jordan, having my own life and being successful.
+O: I see myself holding a B.A. and living outside of Jordan, having my own life and being successful.

 DONATE to Rainbow Street and enable us to connect more LGBT people living in crisis in the Arab World to a more hopeful future.